-Fast Startup is a feature in Windows 8 and 10 which speeds up the boot process significantly.
-With Fast Startup enabled by default, when the user shuts down the computer, what happens under the hood is a hybrid shutdown sequence.
+Fast Startup is a feature in Windows 8 and 10, which speeds up the boot process significantly.
+With the Fast Startup feature enabled by default, when the user shuts down the computer, what happens under the hood is a hybrid shutdown sequence.

 When a user issues the shutdown command, all user accounts are logged off completely.
 Then the system hibernates at this point — writing the OS kernel image and loaded drivers to the hiberfil.sys file, located in the root of your system drive (typically C:).

-Hiberfile (hiberfil.sys) type can be set to “Full” or “Reduced”.
-In “Full” mode, which is the default setting, hiberfile size would be 40% of the total physical memory.
+Hiberfile (hiberfil.sys) type can be set to “Full” or “Reduced.”
+In “Full” mode (default setting), the hiberfile size would be 40% of the total physical memory.

-Note: In Windows 7, the default size of the hibernation file is equal to 75% of the total physical memory.
+Note: In Windows 7, the hibernation file’s default size equals 75% of the total physical memory.

 Whereas in Reduced mode, hiberfile consumes disk space that equals to only 20% of the RAM.

-Reduced mode is sufficient if you need the hiberboot (Fast Startup) feature, but don’t have the necessity to put the device into (full) hibernate mode manually.
+The reduced mode is sufficient if you need the hiberboot (Fast Startup) feature but don’t need the (full) hibernate and the hybrid sleep features; you can use the (S1-S3) sleep feature though.
 It helps to set hiberfile to “Reduced” if you’re running short of disk space on the system drive.